About

 My methods include both traditional naked-eye examination (employing less traditional techniques like use wear analysis), archaeometry (specifically ceramic petrography), and digital visual applications (3D modelling).
 I’m also a fan of quantitative methods in the study of pottery.

-This website details my current and past research, complete with relevant and interesting photos and links.
+This website details my current and past research, along with relevant and interesting photos and links.

 I am happy for people reach out about guest lectures and virtual classroom visits.
 The courses I teach have benefited greatly from the co-operation and generosity of friends and colleagues.